Name of patient:____________________

 You have the right to restrict disclosure of encounter information to your insurer if services are paid for out of pocket.

-my clients, or other entities that is transmitted electronically, such as in the form of faxes, emails or
+between myself, my clients, or other entities that is transmitted electronically, such as in the form of faxes, emails or

-since I have no control over the way in which other persons or organizations use or store the information that
+deleted, and since I have no control over the way in which other persons or organizations use or store the information that

-they send to or receive from me, and since not all email and fax transmissions are encrypted, I cannot guarantee the confidentiality of
+they send to or receive from me, and since not all email and fax transmissions are encrypted, I cannot guarantee the confidentiality

 so I can determine how to proceed.
 If you email or fax information to me, or if you request information from me that is emailed